-Pack was then involved in one of the most extraordinary chances ever seen at Whaddon Road mid-way through the first half, which came about when he smashed a ball under pressure from Kevan Hurst near the half-way line.
+Pack was then involved in an extraordinary chance mid-way through the first half, which came about when he smashed a ball under pressure from Kevan Hurst near the half-way line.

-The ball flew towards the unguarded Cheltenham goal, but fortunately from Scott Brown's perspective, it dropped inches over the bar.
+The ball cannoned off the Southend midfielder and flew towards the unguarded Cheltenham goal but fortunately from Scott Brown's perspective, it dropped inches over the bar.